25 Sep The Feast of Trumpets

 The Dead Church

-Messiah is clearly speaking to the foolish virgins as they were not prepared and did not understand the time of His arrival.
-When the Lord states, “for you neither know the day nor the hour,” He is referring to the Feast of Trumpets, the feast “no one knew the day or hour it came” because of the Diaspora.
+Messiah is clearly speaking to the foolish virgins, because they were not watching, prepared, and did not understand the time of His arrival (Luke 19:41-44).
+When the Lord declares, “for you neither know the day nor the hour,” He is referring to the Feast of Trumpets, the feast “no one knew the day or hour it came,” because of the Diaspora (from tradition above).
 The wise virgins were watching and prepared, thus, understanding the time of His arrival.

-Feast of Trumpets – Yom HaDin/ Day of Judgment/The Opening of the Books/Opening of the Gates
+Feast of Trumpets – Yom HaDin/ Day of Judgment/Opening of the Books/Gates, Yom Hakeseh – The Hidden Day

 2 Corinthians 5:10, “For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad.”

-1 Corinthians 3:12-13, “Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, straw, each one’s work will become clear; for the Day (Trumpets) will declare it.“
+1 Corinthians 3:12-13, “Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, straw, each one’s work will become clear; for the Day will declare it”

-Daniel 7:9-10, “I watched till thrones were put in place, and the Ancient of Days was seated; His garment was white as snow, and the hair of His head was like pure wool.
+Daniel 7:9-11,21-22, “I watched till thrones were put in place, and the Ancient of Days was seated; His garment was white as snow, and the hair of His head was like pure wool.
 His throne was a fiery flame, its wheels a burning fire; A fiery stream issued and came forth from before Him.
 A thousand thousands ministered to Him; Ten thousand times ten thousand stood before Him.
-The court was seated, and the books were opened.”
+The court was seated, and the books were opened (Trumpets – Tishri 1).
+I was watching; and the same horn (Satan/Antichrist) was making war against the saints, and prevailing against them, until the Ancient of Days (God) came, and a judgment (Yom Kippur) was made in favor of the saints of the Most High, and the time came for the saints to possess the kingdom (Second Coming and Millennial Reign).”

 Revelation 4:1-2, “After these things I looked, and behold, a door standing open (gate) in heaven.
 And the first voice which I heard was like a trumpet speaking with me, saying, “Come up here, and I will show you things which must take place after this.”
 Immediately I was in the Spirit; and behold, a throne set in heaven, and One sat on the throne.”